wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 tags: [tech, release]
 ---

-We are excited to announce the release of Wvlet version [2024.9](https://github.com/wvlet/wvlet/milestone/11), an open-source flow-style query language designed to help users to write efficient queries for SQL engines. you can try Wvlet, pronounced as _weave-let_, directly in your web browser at [Wvlet Playground](https://wvlet.org/wvlet/playground/).
-The source code of Wvlet compiler is available on [GitHub](https://github.com/wvlet/wvlet).
+We are excited to announce the release of Wvlet version [2024.9](https://github.com/wvlet/wvlet/milestone/11), an open-source flow-style query language designed to help users to write efficient queries for SQL engines.
+You can try Wvlet, pronounced as _weave-let_, directly in your web browser at [Wvlet Playground](https://wvlet.org/wvlet/playground/).
+The source code of Wvlet compiler is available at [GitHub wvlet/wvlet](https://github.com/wvlet/wvlet).

 <!-- truncate -->